m3oyq2/testrepo/README.md

-# testrepo
+# testrepo - playing about with github
-A test repo
+Some old avr test code as a project